rezamarzban/MiniLux-32bit/README.md

 5- Run "sh /rootfs.sh" in the RAM filesystem mode to changing to real root filesystem mode.

 6- Run "bash /config.sh" in the real root filesystem mode at every boot to configuring the system and network.
 It takes more time to be completed at first run.
-If you see an error about network find from internet and change the "linux-modules_*.deb" package URL at "make.sh" file corresponding to the downloaded latest Linux kernel version and CPU architecture.
+If you see an error about network find from internet and change the "linux-modules_*.deb" package URL at "make.sh" file manually corresponding to the downloaded latest Linux kernel version and CPU architecture.

 7- Run "bash /OpenGL.sh" in the real root filesystem mode to installing OpenGL and GLX if you need these.